 Many patients may be put to risk in fraudulent studies.
 In a 10-year period from 2000 to 2010, 9189 patients are known to have been treated in the 180 primary studies that were eventually retracted and 70501 were treated in 851 secondary studies which cited one of the retracted paper (15).This clearly indicates the magnitude of the problem, including receiving no therapeutic benefit or even an undue risk the patients may be put to if they are subjected to the recommendation of such fraudulent studies.

 Historically, several surgical, medical or other therapeutic interventions that were promoted by well-meaning researchers did not stand the test of time because of improper or flawed research design and poorly reviewed publications.
 Superficial Temporal Artery to Middle Cerebral Artery (EC-IC) anastomosis for cerebral ischaemic symptoms and stroke prevention which was popularized in the 1960s and 70s is one such example (16, 17).When Vitamin E was commercially introduced into the market in the 1980s, drug companies began to promote it as the treatment for many chronic or non-specific clinical conditions based on low quality or biased studies (18).
-Later, the therapeutic benefit for most of it was disproved (19-22).
+Later, the therapeutic benefit for most of it was disproved (19-22)..

-Consequently, Vitamin E was referred to as a “medicine in search of a disease”.
-Even if there may not be intentional fraud in many of these published studies favoring the clinical benefit of Vitamin E, the accumulation of avoidable bias or selection of an inferior study design in each of such research would have contributed to the erroneous conclusion.
 Though the participants in these studies may not have been harmed by taking Vitamin E, they would obviously have been denied the benefit of a better therapeutic intervention for their clinical condition for which they were enrolled in this study.
 History is replete with many such examples: Gastric cooling for peptic ulcer, omental transposition for intractable lower limb oedema, tonsillectomy for children with recurrent tonsillitis, antibiotics for childhood diarrhea are just a few such examples, none of which have withstood the test of time or rigorous scientific scrutiny.

 There is equally a danger that beneficial interventions from good quality research could be delayed or even gone unrecognized due to researcher bias or even publication bias.